We will help eradicate digital poverty

 We pride ourselves on bringing technology to more people through our competitive pricing, access to online and physical stores, and affordable and responsible Credit offering.
 But that’s not all: because our social purpose is at the heart of what we do, we also support causes that help those who might otherwise be excluded.

 We want everyone to be able to enjoy equal access to the benefits of technology.
-Operating across eight countries, our approach is tailored to meet the needs of each region and their relevant socioeconomic conditions.
+Operating across six countries, our approach is tailored to meet the needs of each region and their relevant socioeconomic conditions.

 Wherever we operate we can help: